Citrus-Software/tangerine-docs/docs/developer/usecase.md

     dynamic.bake_dynamic_controllers(dynamicControllers, document)
 ```

-### Merging efficiently in maya for production chain
+### Merging Efficiently in Maya for Production

-To be as efficient as possible, it is sense to seperate steps as much as possible, to reduce dependencies between steps.
+To maximize efficiency, it makes sense to separate steps as much as possible, reducing dependencies between them.
-For example, the surfacing and uvs for rendering are not linked to animation (except feature animation of uvs).
+For example, surfacing and UVs for rendering are generally independent of animation (except for animated UV features).

-Here is a workflow to keep it independant, getting into maya the "renderable" version of an asset (uvs,shaders) and merging in a certain way into maya an alembic file from Tangerine.
+Here is a workflow to keep these steps independent: import the "renderable" version of an asset (UVs, shaders) into Maya and merge it in a controlled way with an Alembic file exported from Tangerine.

+---

-# Playblasting options
+# Playblasting Options

-## add HUD on image
+## Add HUD on Image

-Use a post process to add HUD on your images as you need.
+Use a post-processing step to add a HUD to your images as needed.
-Possibility to have a sample if needed.
+A sample setup can be provided if required.

+---

-# Callback processes
+# Callback Processes

-You will be able to add code overrides quite easily, using menu's button or scripts path in command line.
+You can easily add custom code overrides, either using menu buttons or by specifying script paths on the command line.

-## Add custom code around manual actions
+## Add Custom Code Around Manual Actions

-When you want to add code after a manually launched action from UI:
+When you want to execute code after an action manually triggered from the UI:

-- Change the Menu button to put yours instead of native one [(see here).](general#custom-menus)
+- Replace the native menu button with your own [(see here).](general#custom-menus)
-- Add your code around the basic called action.
+- Insert your custom code around the base action called by the button.

-Here are the code called behind default buttons.
+Below is the code executed behind the default buttons.

 @seb @max j'ai besoin du code des boutons
 "File > Load Shot" : ``